 Finally, the other change I made for the flour mixture is that I call for almond meal/flour, such as Bob’s Red Mill®, because it is also readily found in stores whereas back when Rose’s Christmas Cookies was first published, it was not.
 However, you can certainly make your own almond meal with a food processor using sliced or slivered blanched almonds.

-My friends, I hope that this recipe for Buttered Rum Butter Cookies becomes a new Christmas holiday tradition for your family.
+My friends, I hope that this recipe for Buttered Rum Shortbread Cookies becomes a new Christmas holiday tradition for your family.
 Everyone will love them!

 Bon appétit and Happy Holidays!